zachhannum/mkdocs-tooltipster-links-plugin/README.md

       custom-attributes: 'assets/css/custom_attributes.css'
 ```

-Moreover, you can configure the max characters limits and the characters used after truncate :
+Moreover, you can configure the max characters limits and the characters used after truncate (400 used by default):

 ```yml
 plugins: